qassasahmed/parallel/lab_5/README.md

 All tasks processed.
 ```

----

 ## Key Points in the Example
 1. **Task Channel**: Tasks are sent into the `tasks` channel.
 2. **Workers**: Three workers process tasks concurrently.
 3. **Synchronization**: The `sync.WaitGroup` ensures all workers complete before exiting the program.

----

-## Advantages of a Worker Pool
-- **Scalability**: Easily scales with the number of tasks and workers.
-- **Efficiency**: Reduces overhead compared to creating a new goroutine for every task.
-- **Control**: Allows limiting the number of concurrent workers.

----

 ## Use Cases for Worker Pools
 1. **Web Servers**: Handling multiple client requests.